Real Estate Investing

 REIT's fees and Tax considerations.

 You can purchase the common stock, preferred stock, or debt security of a publicly traded REIT through a broker.
-However, brokerage fees will apply for that.
-A regular broker does not sell non-traded REITs.
-It has high up-front costs.
+However, brokerage fees will apply.
+A regular broker does not sell non-traded REITs and has high up-front costs.
 Sales commissions and upfront fees comprise approximately 9 to 10 percent of the investment.

 Most REITs pay 100% of their taxable income to their shareholders.
-The REIT's shareholders are responsible for paying the tax on the dividends and any capital they gain with their investments.
-Dividends paid by REITs are treated as ordinary income and are not entitled to reduce tax rates on other corporate dividends.
+The REIT's shareholders are responsible for paying the tax on the dividends and any capital gains from their investments.
+Dividends paid by REITs are treated as ordinary income and are not entitled to the reduced tax rates on other corporate dividends.
 Always consult your tax adviser before investing.

 Frequently Asked Questions